Fuel and Environmental Charge

 Not a Governmental Tax; Future Changes

 The Fuel/Environmental Charge is not a tax or surcharge imposed by or remitted to any governmental or regulatory agency; it is our charge.
 The Fuel/Environmental Charge percentages may be changed at the discretion of Waste Management.
-To the extent required by your applicable customer service terms, your consent to the assessment of the Fuel/Environmental Charge, and any changes to such charge, is effective upon your payment.
+To the extent required by a customer’s applicable service terms, such customer’s consent to the assessment of the Fuel/Environmental Charge, and any changes to such charge, is effective upon such customer’s payment.

 Fuel and Environmental Charge — Frequently Asked Questions

 Q: Why do you charge a fuel surcharge component?

 A: This charge helps us keep up with the changing costs of diesel fuel on a company-wide basis and provides the stability we need to continue to maintain the high level of service our customers expect.
 Fuel charges are common in the transportation industry and are charged by other waste haulers, trucking companies and national airline carriers.